isildur7/neopixel-matrix-on-RPi-Pico/README.md

 ## Step 3: Play Round!
 > The Pico runs a lightweight interpreter called REPL (Read Evaluate Print Loop).
 It allows us to write commands and execute them on the Pico in real time just like command line.

-So, just try typing '''print("Hello World!)''' in the shell and see the output.
+So, just try typing '''print("Hello World!")''' in the shell and see the output.
 That instruction was run on the RPi Pico! :partying_face: